Skip to content

 Global Options

 This section documents all of the plugin-wide configuration options.
-These options aren't specific to a single schema and configure either the gql.tada CLI or @0no-co/graphqlsp in general.
+These options aren't specific to a single schema and configure both global features for the gql.tada CLI and the TypeScript plugin.

 trackFieldUsage